BenQ Monitor Not Working

 Monitors not working are generally a sign of a defective video card or an improper graphics driver.
 However, sometimes, monitors fail for other reasons.
 If your BenQ monitor isn’t functioning or is improperly functioning, try to follow this guide to understand why and fix the issues.

-Do The Cables Work?
+Do The Cables Connected to Your BenQ Monitor Work?

 Check if your power cables or DVI, HDMI, or VGA cables can be used in other devices.
 It’s very possible that if your monitor has suddenly stopped working, that the cable itself could be broken.
 Does it work on other devices?
 Do other cables work in its stead?
 Most power cables or video cables are easily replaced by going to a local computer or tech store and picking up replacements.

-Is Your Power Properly Connected?
+Is the BenQ Monitor’s Power Properly Connected?

 When using computers, it’s always best to use something that can ground and secure your valuable electronics.
 If you want to diagnose issues with the monitor, it’s likely you should test your power.
 Does it power other devices successfully?
 Are there any shorts?
 Do you have a power strip that the monitor is plugged in to?
 Is power supplied to the other devices plugged into the strip?
 Is there a standby light when the monitor is plugged in?
 Does toggling the power make anything happen?
 Do you have any other devices you can plug in?
 Does the monitor work when they are plugged in instead?